Program Website: http://www.hiram.edu/computerscience

 The computer science program offers majors in computer science and applied computer science and a minor in computer science.
 The primary difference between the majors is that the computer science major goes deeper into computer science, preparing the students for graduate study and research, while the major in applied computer science expects the student to develop connections between computer science and another field.
 No student can major in both computer science and applied computer science.
-Students interested in computer engineering can earn a B.A. in computer science or applied computer science and a B.S. in computer engineering through the Dual Degree program.
+Students interested in computer engineering can earn a B.A. in computer science or applied computer science and a B.S. in computer engineering through the Dual Degree Program.

 Requirements for Program Honors

-Besides meeting the college grade point average requirements, a student must perform exemplary work in the Integrated Research Components.
+Besides meeting the college grade-point average requirements, a student must perform exemplary work in the Integrated Research Components.

-Program Grade Point Average
+Program Grade-Point Average

-Computer science calculates the program grade point average by counting all computer science courses, whether meeting the minimum requirements or not.
+Computer science calculates the program grade-point average by counting all computer science courses, whether meeting the minimum requirements or not.

 COMPUTERS & ENTERTAINMENT W/ LAB:MM~ Since the advent of the computer age, new types of entertainment have arisen that take advantage of the new capabilities.
 These include animations used in games and movies, web sites that support a wide variety of social and leisure activities, and the ability to create complex simulations such as amusement park rides.
 This course will explore various applications of computing in entertainment as well as some of the underlying principles of computer science.
 No prior experience with computer science or programming is expected.
-This course fulfills the Modeling Methods requirement.

 Core: Modeling Methods